Hyperoodon Movements in the Northeast Atlantic

 Our Team at University of Iceland

 Paul Wensveen.
 PI and founder of the project.
-Paul’s research centers on noise effects on marine mammals and generally involves acoustics, sensory biology, biologging and telemetry, and behaviour.
-Paul is currently a research specialist hosted by Prof Jörundur Svavarsson at the University of Iceland´s Faculty of Life and Environmental Sciences.
-He is based at the Science and Learning Centre of the Westman Islands (Þekkingarsetur Vestmannaeyja) in the south of Iceland.
+Paul’s research focusses on noise effects on cetaceans and generally involves acoustics, biologging and biotelemetry.
+Paul is currently a research specialist at the University of Iceland´s Westman Islands Research Centre, which is part of the Science and Learning Centre (Þekkingarsetur Vestmannaeyja) in the south of Iceland.

 Barbara Neubarth